- PrintArticle Summary

 There are 3 separate levels of care within the category of inpatient detox: 1

 - Medically managed detox.

 - Social detox.

 An inpatient detox program can range in time from several days to several weeks, depending on the patient's history and their drug(s) of abuse.5

 Medically Managed Detox

-Of the three, medically managed detox is able to provide most intense level of care.
-This form of detox includes medical supervision and treatment in an acute care setting with access to physician services, when needed.
+Of the three, medically managed detox is able to provide the most intense level of care.
+This form of detox includes medical supervision and treatment in an acute care setting with access to physician services when needed.
 1 In addition to physician access, a staff of registered nurses and other substance abuse treatment professionals will be present to provide ongoing observation and intervention.

 With the access to physical and mental health experts in an acute care setting, medically managed detox is a great option for someone with significant physical and/or psychological issues or who might be at greater risk of experiencing severe or complicated withdrawal.1